hjkissinger/hjkissinger.github.io/_posts/2023-05-17-ReverieBooksCT.md

 ```
 ={Sheet!A1:K#}
 ```
-**Where K# matches the last column and last row number on InventoryAvail.** This function copies all inputs made on InventoryAvail onto InventorySold.
+**Where K# matches the last column and last row number on the InventoryAvail sheet.**
+<br><br>
+This function copies all inputs made on InventoryAvail onto InventorySold.
 Thus, all data entry can be completed on the InventoryAvail sheet upon book acquisition and sale.
 <br><br>
-The composite key for InventoryAvail and InventorySold is the assigned SKU and Sold_Status. **Using the ‘Filter’ function** at time intervals (for example Quarter 1), the owner can change the Google Sheets view where InventoryAvail Sold_Status = FALSE and InventorySold Sold_Status = TRUE.
+The composite key for InventoryAvail and InventorySold is the assigned SKU and Sold_Status. **Using the ‘Filter’ function** at time intervals (for example Quarter 1), the owner can change the Google Sheets view where **InventoryAvail Sold_Status = FALSE** and **InventorySold Sold_Status = TRUE**.
 This functionality enables the owner of Reverie Books CT to see their current stock and prevent data transfer errors.
 <br><br>
 To further simplify the data entry process, Google Sheets functions such as *check boxes* (Sold_Status) and *dropdowns* (Price_Type, Product_Type) were added to the InventoryAvail sheet.
 <br><br>